Our mission is to provide hope, health and healing to all those affected by the disease of addiction.

 Following a 30-year history of family and sports medicine in southern Vermont, Dr. Harry spent the next thirteen years as Physician Director of Professional and Residential Programs at the world-famous Betty Ford Center in Rancho Mirage, California.
 Board-certified in both addiction and family medicine, Dr. Haroutunian worked with thousands of patients in treatment, ranging from high-profile celebrities and CEOs to stay-at-home moms and older adults.
 Over the years, Dr. Harry served as a consultant to major treatment centers, professional sports teams and Fortune 500 companies.
 As a recovering physician himself, he has great passion for helping other doctors and professionals, including entertainers, business leaders, members of congress, professional athletes and their families.

-Most recently, Dr. Harry is president and founding director of Harry Haroutunian, MD, a professional corporation delivering addiction treatment services designed to help populations not well served by the traditional treatment model with offices in Rancho Mirage and Beverly Hills, California.
+Dr. Harry is President and Founding Director of Harry Haroutunian, M.D., a Professional Corporation (also known as HHPC) delivering addiction treatment services designed to help populations not well served by the traditional treatment model with offices in Rancho Mirage and Beverly Hills, California.
 His approach is discreet, focused, intense and confidential.
 Dr. Harry works with a limited number of patients at any given time so his attention is focused on the preparation and follow-up required for successful outcomes.

 Dr. Harry continues to provide consultation services to other facilities, teams and companies as they navigate Addiction Treatment and look to meet their full potential.